gysenlionel/holid-client/README.md

 - Creating a loader
 - Creating a 404 page
 - Add newsletter, favourites, Forgot password
-- Unit and integration testing for the frontend (CI)
 - Creation of the CMS for the back office